On the Folklore set and Dirichlet spectrum for matrices: On the Folklore set in the Dual approximation setting

+Clearly this result is again independent from the work of Das et al~\cite{Dasetal}.
+The aforementioned preprint~\cite{AginWeiss2024} that appeared after our work proves that $\mathcal{D}_{n}(\|\cdot\|)=[0,D]$, but without the metrical estimate provided above.
+Using the special case $n=2$ from the subsequent preprint~\cite{AginWeiss2024} would lead to a considerable shortcut of our proof for the general case.
+We will highlight in the proof below where simplifications can be made.

-\begin{remark}Note that since $FS_{n}(\Vert\cdot\Vert,c)\subseteq FS_{n}(\Vert\cdot\Vert)$ this immediately gives us a lower bound on the Hausdorff dimension of $FS_{n}(\Vert\cdot\Vert)$. \end{remark} \begin{remark} For $n=3$ and a general norm, even non-emptiness of the set $FS_n(\Vert\cdot\Vert,c)$ for a given $c\in(0,D)$, with $D$ as in \eqref{eq:obben}, remains unknown.
+\begin{remark} Since $FS_{n}(\Vert\cdot\Vert,c)\subseteq FS_{n}(\Vert\cdot\Vert)$ the lower bound on the Hausdorff dimension applies to $FS_{n}(\Vert\cdot\Vert)$ as well, which is however weaker than \eqref{eq:daset2}. \end{remark} \begin{remark} For $n=3$ and a general norm, even non-emptiness of the set $FS_n(\Vert\cdot\Vert,c)$ for a given $c\in(0,D)$, with $D$ as in \eqref{eq:obben}, remains unknown.
+In particular \cite{AginWeiss2024} tells us nothing about this.
 For certain norms, this can be obtained from the method in~\cite{j2}.
 Again we expect the Hausdorff dimension to rise as a function of $c\in[0,D]$, not reflected in the theorem. \end{remark}